nodejs/node/doc/api/tls.markdown

   - `dhparam`: A string or `Buffer` containing Diffie Hellman parameters, required for Perfect Forward Secrecy.
 Use `openssl dhparam` to create it.
+    Its key length should be greater than or equal to 1024 bits, otherwise it throws an error.
+It is strongly recommended to use 2048 bits or more for stronger security.
 If omitted or invalid, it is silently discarded and DHE ciphers won't be available.

   - `handshakeTimeout`: Abort the connection if the SSL/TLS handshake does not finish in this many milliseconds.
 The default is 120 seconds.